Iguazu Falls – Puerto Iguazú, Argentina & Foz do Iguaçu, Brazil Travel Guide

 The primary purpose of tourists visiting either town is, of course, to see Iguazu Falls.
 Photos

-To take a walk along the wood-planed path to the lower falls – Alvar Núñez Falls - named after the Spaniard Alvar Núñez Cabeza da Vasca who discovered them while traveling through the area in 1541 watch this YouTube video:
+To take a walk along the wood-planed path to the lower falls – Alvar Núñez Falls – named after the Spaniard Alvar Núñez Cabeza da Vasca, the first European to see them, in 1541, watch this YouTube video:

-More videos of the falls, including Garganta del Diablo can be found here: Videos of Iguazu National Park & Waterfalls
+More videos of the falls, including the spectacular Garganta del Diablo (“Devil’s Throat”), can be found here: Videos of Iguazu National Park & Waterfalls

-Activities in the park in addition to walking through the maze of forest paths and river bridges include river rafting, rappel (Brazil side), full-moon tours, helicopter rides and taking a speed boat ride close to the bottom of the cascading cataracts and their thundering spray.
+Activities in the park, in addition to walking through the maze of forest paths and river bridges, include river rafting, rappelling (Brazil side), full-moon tours, helicopter rides and taking a speed boat ride close to the bottom of the cascading cataracts and their thundering spray.

-Note: They provide waterproof bags for electonic equipment as you are, without a doubt, going to get wet!
+Note: Waterproof bags are provided for electronic equipment, since you are, without a doubt, going to get wet!

 One company that has helicopter flights over the falls on the Brazil side is Helisul – www.helisul.com.

-More than 2000 species of plant & fauna have been identified in the park in addition to over 900 species of bird.
+More than 2000 species of plants & (non-bird) animals have been identified in the park, in addition to over 900 species of bird.

-Animals who call the park home include: Brazilian otter, black howler monkey, jaguar, ocelot, black-capped capuchin, broad-nosed caiman, tiger-cat, tapir, coati, tamandua, raccon and merganser (sawbill duck).
+Animals calling the park home include: Brazilian otter, black howler monkey, jaguar, ocelot, black-capped capuchin, broad-nosed caiman, tiger-cat, tapir, coati, tamandua, raccoon and merganser (sawbill duck).

-One of the most commonly seen small mammal is the coati, who roam the park in large numbers and like to congregate around the rest stations at lunch time… keep watch over that pricey chow!
+One of the most commonly seen small mammals is the coati, who roam the park in large numbers and like to congregate around the rest stations at lunch time… Keep watch over that pricey chow, and keep your hands away from the coatis!

-The dam is located where the Iguazu River and Parana Rivers collide, known as the Three Borders Landmark area (Argentina, Brazil & Paraguay), or the “Tri-border” area.
+The dam is not far from where the Iguazu River and Parana Rivers collide, known as the Three Borders Landmark area (Argentina, Brazil & Paraguay), or the “Tri-border” area.

-Original inhabitants in the area were the Caingangues Indians followed by the Tupi-Guaranies.
-Their history as well as other original settlers are celebrated with photos and artifacts in the Tourist Information Center Museum (Argentina side).
+Original inhabitants in the area were the Caingangues Indians, followed by the Tupi-Guaranies.
+Their history as well as that of other original settlers are celebrated with photos and artifacts in the Tourist Information Center Museum (Argentina side).
 To view a short video of the museum, click here.

 Transportation & Visas

 Busses leave regularily from the bus terminal in Puerto Iguazú to the falls (every 15 minutes, around 30 minute ride), Foz do Iguaçu (one hour) and Ciudad del Este, Paraguay (one hour).
-You do not need to obtain visas for daytrips to these areas, but if continuing on to Asuncion, Paraguay or to other areas in Brazil you will have to obtain a visa.
-Visas & Fees for South America
+To visit Brazil, you may need to obtain a visa (depending on what country’s passport you carry), as well as if you are continuing on to Asuncion, Paraguay or to other areas in Brazil (Visas & Fees for South America).
+U.S. and Canadian citizens need to get a visa before going to Brazil.
+This is not always a simple process.

 Note: Puerto Iguazú is one of the few locations you can obtain a Brazilian visa (limited to 90 days) within a day or two.
 Paraguay does not offer this service from Puerto Iguazú, the nearest embassy that issues visas is in Posadas.